Swivel Seal Description

 Another challenge for swivel seals is seal-generated heat.
 As the differential pressure across a swivel seal increases, the interfacial contact pressure between the seal and the rotating mandrel increases.
 This increased contact pressure, in turn, causes an increase in friction, heat, and motional wear of the seal over time.
 These problems are accelerated by higher rotary speeds, further increasing the temperature and rate of wear.
 The increased temperature reduces the modulus of the seal material, increasing the rate of pressure-related extrusion damage.

 Kalsi-brand swivel seals address these challenges by using the rotation of the swivel to hydrodynamically pump a thin film of lubricant into the dynamic sealing interface between the seal and the mandrel.
 This lubricating film reduces friction between the seal and the mandrel, effectively reducing heat and the rate of wear.
 The cooler operating conditions promote increased high pressure seal performance, while the reduced rate of motional wear and extrusion damage extends the functional lifespan of the seal.
+In some swivel arrangements, supplemental cooling can be provided to further cool the seals.

 In typical hydraulic swivels that use traditional cap seals, the seals can be exposed to differential pressure acting on either side of the seal.
 These reversing forces can cause deformation and seal shuttling, which in turn can introduce lubricant between the O-ring and the plastic cap, and between the O-ring and the groove.
 Often, the result is undesirable slippage of all or part of the cap seal.